OtakuGod0/ABC-Books/README.md

 # ABC-Books
-In this project, I develop a simple web application using HTML, CSS, PHP and JavaScript to build a basic ecommerce site for ABC Books and Stationaries.
-I used HTML and CSS for the user interface, PHP for server-side scripting and JavaScript for client-side interaction and to handle buy logic.
-This project aims to develop a ecommerce site using CRUD operations which are basic functions of persistent storage.
+In this project, I developed a simple web application for ABC Books and Stationeries using HTML, CSS, PHP, and JavaScript to build a basic e-commerce site.
+HTML and CSS were used for the user interface, PHP for server-side scripting, and JavaScript for client-side interactions and handling the 'Buy' logic.
+The project focuses on implementing an e-commerce site with CRUD operations, which are fundamental for persistent storage.

 # Home page
 ![home1](./Screenshots/home1.png)